 Also from my wife (whose name is Juliet): “Hi Chloey.
 This is Joey”.

 If the heavy lifting at Spinvox really is still being done by people, why do they continue to talk about their awesome software?
 If the software is steadily taking over (which is the most likely explanation) where are these errors coming from: the software or the people?
 Speaking for myself, Spinvox’s comedy mistranslations are the main reason I continue to subscribe.
-I do hope they don’t get that software working too soon.
+Hope they don’t sort it out too soon.